-M will transfer all of its net remaining assets to you after the payment of certain grants to unrelated QCR's and the payment of final taxes and expenses.
-After the Transfer is completed, the value of M's assets would be zero dollars (\$0.00).
-The assets transferred would constitute 100 percent of M's net assets remaining after the payment of its qualifying distributions, debts, expenses, and taxes, and not less than 93 percent of its total assets as of the beginning of the taxable year.
-Therefore, the Transfer would constitute a "significant disposition of assets" within the meaning of \$ 1.507-3(c)(2), and, thus, would qualify as an "other adjustment, organization, or reorganization" within the meaning of \$ 1.507-3(c)(1).
-Accordingly, the Transfer would be a transfer described in \$ 507(b)(2).
+You will transfer all of your net remaining assets to P after the payment of certain grants to unrelated QCR's and the payment of final taxes and expenses.
+After the Transfer is completed, the value of your assets would be zero dollars (0.00).
+The assets transferred would constitute 100 percent of your net assets remaining after the payment of your qualifying distributions, debts, expenses, and taxes, and not less than 93 percent of your total assets as of the beginning of the taxable year.
+Therefore, the Transfer would constitute a "significant disposition of assets" within the meaning of 1.507-3(c)(2), and, thus, would qualify as an "other adjustment, organization, or reorganization" within the meaning of 1.507-3(c)(1).
+Accordingly, the Transfer would be a transfer described in 507(b)(2).